 - The Uptime.com Mobile Application (iOS and Android Available)

 Along with a contact’s Name, Email/Phone, and/or Integrations assigned, you can also see the number of Checks and Escalations configured.
-Access it by clicking Notifications>Contacts.
+Access this screen by clicking Notification > Contacts.

 Users generally have access to reports, can log into Uptime.com, can view checks (with higher permission levels able to edit or create new checks), and can receive emailed invoices and reports.